hlucey/third-party/cis1-docs-marketing.md

 ## Next steps
 {: #next-steps}

-Now that you've started the tasks for creating your getting started documentation and service announcement, you're ready to define your offering in the resource management console.
+Now that you started the tasks for creating your getting started documentation and service announcement, you're ready to define your offering in the resource management console.
 See [Step 2: Defining your offering in the resource management console](/docs/third-party?topic=third-party-step2-define#step2-define).